 The racer from Hawaii was a former speed champion in 2013.
 He knew what it took to win.
 Connor Baxter was the last racer and the last man standing between Boris and his maiden win.

-As the ex-champion tried to regain his breath, conformation came from the crowd: The Aussie had beaten the Frenchman by 58 hundredths of a second!
+As the ex-champion tried to regain his breath, confirmation came from the crowd: The Aussie had beaten the Frenchman by 58 hundredths of a second!
 His final time – 0:00:53.12.

 Connor stood high on the podium with, perhaps, the tallest beer jug in the vicinity filled with the golden liquid.
 He deserved to drink the very last drop of it.